CARM is here, register today

 CARM RM Support will require both your Business Number (BN9) and Legal Entity Name from either you (the importer) or your licensed broker.

 If you work with a broker, they can take care of your CAD submission, if that is part of your contract with them.
-However, you still need to register on the CARM Client Portal and delegate access to your broker.
+However, you still need to register on CARM and delegate access to your broker.

 Making Payments